 Melanocytes are small cells that produce melanin, a dark pigment that helps protect our skin from the sun’s ultraviolet rays.
 The amount of melanin normally found in our skin determines our skin colour.
 People with very light skin produce very little melanin while people with very dark skin produce a lot of melanin.

-Melanoma is a type of skin cancer that develops from specialized cells called melanocytes.
-Melanoma is a common type of skin cancer although it can rarely start in other sites such as the inside of the eye, mouth, nasal cavity, or esophagus.
+Melanoma is a type of cancer that develops from specialized cells called melanocytes.
+Melanoma typically starts in the skin although it can start in other sites such as the inside of the eye, mouth, nasal cavity, or esophagus.
 In the skin, melanoma is associated with excessive sun exposure especially multiple severe sun burns.

 The diagnosis of melanoma can only be made after a tissue sample is examined under a microscope by a pathologist.
 A small tissue sample is usually removed in a procedure called a biopsy.
 After the diagnosis is made, your doctor will talk with you about the need to perform a second procedure to remove the rest of the tumour.
 This second procedure is called an excision.

 Under the microscope, the melanocytes in melanoma are larger and darker than normal melanocytes.
 In order to make the diagnosis of melanoma, abnormal melanocytes must be seen in both the epidermis and the dermis below.
 The movement of abnormal melanocytes from the epidermis into the dermis is called invasion.

 There are different types of invasive melanoma based on the size and shape of the cancer cells and the way the cancer cells stick together as the tumour grows.
 The type of melanoma can only be determined after the tumour has been examined under a microscope by a pathologist.

 The type of melanoma is important because some types, such as the superficial spreading type, are less likely to spread to lymph nodes or other parts of the body.
 The movement of cancer cells from the tumour to another part of the body is called metastasis.